1985-1987 Grace Schaible

 "It can change and adapt, as most Alaskans can," Mrs. Schaible believes "We're all pioneers, living in a hostile environment.
 You can't compromise certain things, but you must be willing to compromise on others."

 The university's first president, her friend Dr. Bunnell, "was a man who dreamed the impossible dream, but he was never ashamed to have a broom in his hand if the doorstep needed cleaning."

 It's the approach the university should have—structure where it is needed, but responding in an ingenious, unstructured way where that will work best, says the petite brunette who cares greatly about her alma mater.
-"As for all Alaskans,' she says, "it's the only answer for survival. "
+"As for all Alaskans,' she says, "it's the only answer for survival."

-John C. Sackett was appointed to take her place on the Board
+John C. Sackett was appointed to take her place on the Board of Regents.

 Grace Schaible is also mentioned in these articles: